Rollover Agreement Assets TemplatePRO PLUS

 1. Discuss terms with the other party

 Before you can even start drafting your asset purchase agreement, it is a must to meet with the other party and discuss terms with them.
 This way, you can inform the other party what you want and also hear what the other party wants, and both of you can agree on these by meeting halfway.
-During this meeting, you can take down notes to remember the terms that were agreed.
+During this meeting, you can take down notes to remember the terms that were agreed upon.

 2. Make an offer and negotiate with the other party